IDA-HumanCapital/fife/docs/competing_risks.md

 	mdata = data_processor.data.copy()

 The REIGN data does not come with columns indicating the type of terminal event, thus such a column needs to be engineered.
 The terminal event type column must be a categorical data type.
-Only the value from the last observation in the terminal event type column is used, any preceding values within an individual are ignored.
-FIFE's `build_processed_data()` identifies unique individuals by their spells (or broken panels).
-That is if an individual leaves the dataset and reenters, they are treated as two different individuals.
+FIFE only uses the terminal event value from each reign's last observation; any preceding terminal event values for the same reign are ignored.
+FIFE's `build_processed_data()` identifies unique reigns by their spells (i.e., broken panels).
+That is, if an individual leaves the dataset and re-enters, they are treated as two different individuals.
 Therefore, terminal event types need to be provided at the last time period for each individual-spell.
 This can be accomplished using the `_period` column output with `build_processed_data()` as shown below.

 .. code-block:: python